Baltimore Data Recovery

 • We are also a trusted Baltimore-based flash drive recovery company with a 98% success rate.

-• As part of our data recovery services, we provide a variety of delivery options to cater to your needs.
-This includes the ability to download recovered data, as well as the option to have it delivered on a recovery drive.
+• As part of our data recovery services, we offer many delivery options to suit you.
+You can download the recovered data or choose to have it delivered on a recovery drive (USB external storage).

 • We also offer Baltimore Micro SD card recovery and Baltimore thumb drive recovery services.

-• Our pricing is affordable and we provide a free diagnostic evaluation of your device.
+• Rest assured, our pricing is wallet-friendly, and we offer a complimentary diagnostic evaluation of your device.

 • We operate on a "No Recovery, No Fee" policy, which means that we only charge data recovery service fees if we successfully retrieve your lost files.

-• Upon receiving your device at our advanced data recovery lab, our team typically starts the file recovery process promptly, usually within 1 to 3 days.
+• Once we receive your device at our state-of-the-art lab, our team quickly begins the file recovery process, usually completing it within 1 to 3 days.

 • Upon receiving your device, we always perform a free evaluation to assess the extent of the damage and determine the feasibility of data recovery.